MSC Poesia: Incidents

+On 22 February 2025 one crew member identified as Jeric Bueno, a 32 year old Filipino national, was reported missing.
+CCTV footage later showed that he had fallen overboard while the ship was navigating Brazilian waters, en route to Camboriú.

 2012 grounding

 While heading to Port Lucaya near Freeport, Bahamas, on 7 January 2012, MSC Poesia ran aground on top of a reef.
 The grounding did not stop the beach-goers (maiden voyagers of the annual "Holy Ship!" music festival cruise featuring such popular dance music artists as Fatboy Slim, Dillon Francis and Diplo), as tender boats were able to ferry passengers from anchorage (or reefage) to the shores of Port Lucaya.
 According to Captain Archer, a local captain in the port, "they waited for a tide to get high at 1800hrs she was pulled off with 4 tugs and a fifth standing by.
 At 2000hrs, she was free and continued on her journey at 19.5 knots to little Salvador.
 A statement from MSC Cruises was released: "In navigating the harbor off Port Lucaya in the Grand Bahamas, MSC Poesia ran aground at 6:50 a.m.
 Saturday morning.
 The ship and its guests were always completely safe and all onboard equipment and services continued to operate normally including all previously scheduled tender service and shore excursions".